masternodeh/0-docs/docs/sd/servicedesk-info.md

 _Phase 1:_
 * Option of Flow A - New tickets created by the users will be automatically notified in the notification TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0
   * Entry will be automatically created in a new Google sheet : https://docs.google.com/spreadsheets/d/1CBBT1K1sLu6oy3MDCfxbOGH53X812_xpJqfBj8NAyH0/edit#gid=968062942
-  * Mod checks in the notification TG channel/new Google sheet the details of the newly registered stuck TX
+  * Mod checks in the notification TG channel or new Google sheet the details of the newly registered stuck TX
   * If data validated, then mod copies the data to the old Google sheet
 * Option of Flow B - Mod can still continue to choose to not ask users to register the issue in the ticketing system
   * Mod adds the new stuck TX in the old Google sheet based on the DM with the user on Telegram